neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PropertyMapping.rst

 	$result = $propertyMapper->convert('12.5', 'float');
 	// $result == (float)12.5

-This is of course a really conceived example, as the same result could be archieved by just casting the numeric string to a floating point number.
+This is of course a really conceived example, as the same result could be achieved by just casting the numeric string to a floating point number.

 Our next example goes a bit further and shows how we can use the Property Mapper